Frequently asked questions for Canada

 • Check your entry requirements.

-Make sure you have all the necessary documents to enter the country, including your passport, expected arrival confirmation, accommodation details, flight tickets (both inbound and outbound) and any other mandatory documents.
+Make sure you have all the necessary documents to enter the country, including your passport, flight tickets (both inbound and outbound) and any other document that can support your visit.

 Confirm your travel itinerary, including flight details, accommodation, and transportation within the country.